What is Reading Simplified?

 - In-depth reviews of the best apps and how to use them (such as Montessori Crosswords), and

-- Weekly Q&A webinars.
+- Weekly Q&A mini-trainings.
 Don’t go it alone—ask us and we’ll tell you the answer or go find it.

 We want to build the kind of place that we wish we’d had when we were first learning how to teach reading.

 Like a Master’s Program online.

 We hope you want to stick around.
 You probably do or you wouldn’t still be reading, would you? 😉